cssr-tools/SubCSeT/README.md

     * [FactPages of the Norwegian Offshore Directorate](https://factpages.sodir.no/)
     * [Public portal of DISKOS database](https://www.diskos.com/)
     * more references are to be found in the main.ipynb
-2. [*main.ipynb*](https://github.com/cssr-tools/SubCSeT/blob/main/main.ipynb) details data retrieval, processing, and feature engineering workflows
+2. [*main.ipynb*](https://github.com/cssr-tools/SubCSeT/blob/main/main.ipynb) details the data retrieval, processing, and feature engineering workflows
-3. **web app** to visualize the data and perform screening is deployed at **https://subcset-35e143428f88.herokuapp.com/**
+3. **web app** to visualize the data and perform screening deployed at **https://subcset-35e143428f88.herokuapp.com/**

 ![](./assets/app_view.png)